fcolavecchia/fp-course-public/README.md

 Copy the url of your forked repo into the `GitHub` field, and you can leave the `Git ref` and `Path to a notebook` empty.
 Click on launch and wait a while until My Binder works the magic.

-One the binder is opened, click on the `es` directory in the panel at the left, and you will see all the available notebooks.
+One the binder is opened, click on the `es` (en español) or `en` (english version) directory in the panel at the left, and you will see all the available notebooks.

 <img src="img/jupyter-at-mybinder.png" alt="I do not want C#" width="400"/>